CloudGeometry/cg-devx-docs/docs/operators_guide/workload_management/bootstrap_templates.md

 ### Code repository

-Workload code repository is using the following structure:
+The Workload code repository uses the following structure:

 ```
 .